photoprism/photoprism-docs/docs/user-guide/organize/info-sidebar.md

 ## What It Shows

-The sidebar surfaces the most frequently inspected metadata fields:
+The sidebar includes the most frequently used metadata fields, as well as assigned [albums](albums.md), [labels](labels.md), and [people](#editing-people-faces):

-- **File:** path and filename of the currently displayed media file.
+- **File:** Path and filename of the currently displayed media file.
-- **Camera:** make and model, lens, ISO, exposure, focal length, and f-number.
+- **Camera:** Make and model, lens, ISO, exposure, focal length, and f-number.
-- **Description:** title, caption, artist, copyright, and license.
+- **Description:** Title, caption, artist, copyright, and license.
-- **Labels:** clickable chips that link to the matching label page.
+- **Albums:** Clickable chips that link to the matching album.
-- **Albums:** clickable chips that link to the matching album page.
+- **Labels:** Clickable chips that link to the matching search results.
-- **People:** clickable chips that link to the matching person page.
+- **People:** Clickable chips that link to the matching search results.

-Clicking a chip navigates to the matching page so you can browse the rest of the collection in that context.
+Clicking a chip will open the matching album or search results in a new tab, allowing you to browse the collection while staying in context.

-## Editing Metadata in Place
+## Editing Metadata

-Click on a field to edit it.
-Some fields can be changed inline, while others open an overlay.
-Press Escape to cancel, and confirm to save your changes — invalid values cannot be saved.
+Click on a metadata field, such as *Caption*, to edit it.
+Some fields can be edited in place, while others open a dialog.

-## Face Markers
+Press Escape to cancel or confirm to save your changes.
+Note that invalid values cannot be saved and will cause an error message to appear.

+## Editing People & Faces

-The Info Sidebar provides the same face-management actions that are available on the *People* tab of the [Edit Dialog](edit.md), and is the only place where you can **manually mark a face** that PhotoPrism missed during automatic detection.
+The Info Sidebar provides the same face-management actions that are available on the *People* tab of the [Edit Dialog](edit.md#people), and is the only place where you can **manually mark a face** that PhotoPrism missed during automatic detection.

 Click :material-pencil-outline: next to *People* to enter *edit mode*, which displays all existing face markers on the image and unlocks the change, remove, and manual-marker actions below.
 Click :material-pencil-off-outline: when you are done.
 Edit mode is not required to assign a name to an existing unnamed face.